rfloarea/library-app/README.md

 # a lil library app
-some practice with object constructors
+Thanks to The Odin Project for being my guide!

-## What I did (WIP)
+## What I did
-1. Built a little web app using HTML, CSS, and JavaScript that functions as a simple "library".
+Built a little web app using HTML, CSS, and JavaScript that functions as a simple "library".

-## What I learned (WIP)
+## What I learned
+*or, what I am learning from this project*

 - How to use object constructors
 - How to play with arrays and objects